homanchou/xr/book/build-your-own-webvr-site.md

   end
 ```

 This function (known as a function plug), just follows a certain convention.
 It takes a conn (a kind of connection struct), and second argument for some options that we don't care about now.
-Then it creates a new conn that adds a user_id into the cookie session, but only if it wasn't there already.
+Then it creates a new conn that adds a unique user_id into the cookie session, but only if it wasn't there already.
+That means we get a sticky identifier for each visitor.
+We also add the user_id into the `assigns` map of the `conn` so that it's readily available.

-We'll add this plug into the browser pipeline:
+Next we'll add this plug into the browser pipeline so that every page load will process our plug function:

 ```elixir
 pipeline :browser do